systemsecologygroup/Calcisphere/README.md

 # General description
 This code calculates the energy required to maintain calcium homeostasis in single celled organisms like calcifying nannoplankton.
-In order to maintain calcium homeostasis, a cell must export as many calcium ions as are entering the cytoplasm.
+In order to maintain calcium homeostasis, a cell must export as many calcium ions as the number of calcium ions entering the cytoplasm.
 Calcium enters the cell via channels that can be either opened or closed.
 The channels are relatively large pores that allow for a fast entry of calcium into the cell.
-The spike of increased intracellular calcium due to opening of the channels is used for intracellular signalling.
-However, in order to establish the required low intracellular calcium concentrations required for optimal cell functioning, cells use a combination of Na-Ca-exchangers, that have a relatively high maximal transport rate but a low affinity for intracellular calcium, and Ca-ATPases that due to a higher affinity for intracellular calcium are able to draw down intracellular calcium to micromolar concentrations.
+The spike of increased intracellular calcium due to the opening of channels is used for intracellular signalling.
+However, in order to meet the requirement of low intracellular calcium concentrations for optimal cell functioning, cells use a combination of Na-Ca-exchangers (with a relatively high maximal transport rate but a low affinity for intracellular calcium) and Ca-ATPases to keep intracellular calcium to low (micromolar) concentrations.
 Since active ion transport requires energy in the form of ATP, we use this to estimate the energy required to establish a balance between passive influx and active export.